 How many treatments will I need?
-For just about any issue I recommend clients plan to come in for 6 weekly treatments to start with, though you will probably feel improvement from the first or second treatment.
+For just about any issue I recommend clients plan to come in for 6 weeks of once-a-week treatments to start with, though you will probably feel improvement from the first or second treatment.
 People with arthritis usually find receiving acupuncture every week or so on an ongoing basis helps them manage their pain and improves their quality of life.

 Is acupuncture safe if I’m on pain medication?
 Definitely!
 There are no contraindications for acupuncture with medications – in fact, people often use acupuncture to help them decrease or stop taking pain medications.